mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-intro.md

 tags: [""]
 ---

-Mendix is a high-productivity aPaaS environment built on a modern, open, and cloud-native architecture that provides for scalability and the freedom to deploy to virtually any infrastructure, including Docker, Kubernetes, and Cloud Foundry.
-The platform's stateless server architecture supports on-demand vertical and horizontal scaling, while the Mendix public cloud provides self-service scaling and is highly available (HA) by default.
+Mendix is a high productivity aPaaS environment built on a modern, open cloud-native architecture for scalability and the freedom to deploy to virtually any infrastructure, including Docker, Kubernetes and Cloud-Foundry.
+The platforms statelsss server architecture supports on-demand vertical and horizontal scaling, while our public cloud provides self-service scaling and is highly available (HA) by default.

-Openness and extensibility hooks are available across the platform.
-This includes client and server-side APIs for custom model extensions as well as platform APIs.
-In addition, the open-source Mendix Model SDK allows you to integrate Mendix with your existing tools (for CI/CD and DevOps) as well as build scripts to manage, monitor, and modify the core metadata of your apps.
+Openness and extensibility hooks are available across the platform, from the client and server-side APIs for custom model extensions to the platform APIs and our open-source Model SDK, which allows you to integrate Mendix with your existing tools (CICD/ Dev Ops) and build scripts to manage/monitor and modify the core metadata of your apps.

 ## {Video}